shwetank/extension-docs/tut_architecture_overview.md

 You can use *localStorage* as defined in the [Web Storage API](http://www.w3.org/TR/webstorage/) to store user preferences for the extension.

 #### Icons and other files
-Your extensions needs an icon, which should be --insert icon file size--.
-Apart from the icon, you might also need other files like images, fonts etc. as well as CSS and JS files for pages like the popup pages etc.
+Your extensions need an icon, which should be --insert icon file size--.
+Apart from icons, you might also need other files like images, fonts etc. as well as CSS and JS files for pages like the popup or options pages.
+All of these can be placed anywhere inside of the extension package.

 ## Files and Folder Structure